 Hades has a lot of differences from some games like Cuphead.
 But it’s one of the best roguelikes around at the moment.
 The gameplay in Hades can be difficult.
 Just like Cuphead though, it’s worth pushing through so you can experience the full game.

 7. Shovel Knight

 Shovel Knight is another huge indie game that might appeal to fans of Cuphead.
-Gameplay is pretty different, but they’re both high-quality indies with some tough boss fights and challenging difficulty.
+The gameplay is pretty different, but they’re both high-quality indies with some tough boss fights and a high level of difficulty.

 Shovel Knight is largely a platformer.
 Players progress through side-scrolling levels trying to collect treasure.
 The game has some unique mechanics for the titular main character though to spice up the platforming.

 Players can use a shovel to bounce on enemies’ heads and dig out treasure.
 They can make use of projectiles similar to Cuphead by purchasing secondary weapons.

 Most sections in Shovel Knight feature a boss at the end, with an impressive total for the whole game.
 There aren’t quite as many bosses as Cuphead, but there’s still a good amount.
 You’ll need to make use of varied secondaries and pay attention to platforming to beat each of these bosses.

 Once you beat the main game, you unlock New Game Plus.
 This ramps up the difficulty significantly!
 This mode might have the most appeal for those looking for games like Cuphead with similar difficulty.